MetaMask/metamask-docs/snaps/how-to/use-keyring-api/dapp.md

 ---
-description: Use the KeyringSnapRpcClient from a dapp.
+description: Call Keyring API methods from your dapp.
-sidebar_label: Use the Keyring API
-sidebar_position: 6
+sidebar_position: 2
-sidebar_custom_props:
-  flask_only: true
 ---

 # Use the Keyring API from a dapp